Alcoholism: Alcoholism

 The term alcoholism is commonly used amongst laypeople, but the word is poorly defined.
 Despite the imprecision inherent in the term, there have been attempts to define how the word alcoholism should be interpreted when encountered.
 In 1992, it was defined by the National Council on Alcoholism and Drug Dependence (NCADD) and ASAM as "a primary, chronic disease characterized by impaired control over drinking, preoccupation with the drug alcohol, use of alcohol despite adverse consequences, and distortions in thinking."
 MeSH has had an entry for alcoholism since 1999, and references the 1992 definition.

 The WHO calls alcoholism "a term of long-standing use and variable meaning", and use of the term was disfavored by a 1979 WHO expert committee.

 In professional and research contexts, the term alcoholism is not currently favored, but rather alcohol abuse, alcohol dependence, or alcohol use disorder are used.
 Talbot (1989) observes that alcoholism in the classical disease model follows a progressive course: if people continue to drink, their condition will worsen.
 This will lead to harmful consequences in their lives, physically, mentally, emotionally, and socially.
 Johnson (1980) proposed that the emotional progression of the addicted people's response to alcohol has four phases.
 The first two are considered "normal" drinking and the last two are viewed as "typical" alcoholic drinking.
-Johnson's four phases consist of: